alina becker leaked

 It’s like taking a piece of their hard-earned pie.

 Think about it.
-Every time you support a creator through official channels, you’re helping to build a healthy and sustainable digital ecosystem.
-It’s a matter of digital citizenship.
+Every time you support a creator through official channels, you’re actually helping build a healthier, more sustainable digital ecosystem, one where artists don’t have to chase eight different income streams just to survive.
+That’s digital citizenship.

 Respecting that effort is the right thing to do.

-Together, we can foster a safer and more ethical online environment for everyone.
+Together, we can build a safer and more ethical online environment for everyone.